Updated: Jan 28

 Important progress has been made regarding the best diet for cats and what keeps them significantly more healthy.

-The absolute best thing you can do is to refuse to feed any dry cat food.
+The absolute best thing you can do for your cat is to NOT feed dry food.

 As more studies are done, and personal experiences come in by the truckload, the overwhelming evidence shows that dry food is creating far too many health issues in our cats.